tumcms/Open-Infra-Platform/Documentation/markdown/CodingGuideline.md

 The curved content is tessellated for the shader according to the precision settings within the IFC file.
 These can be accessed with `GeomSettings()` member of conversion classes.

-### Case: IFC entity not supported

-If an entity is not supported, the code should throw `UnhandledException`.

 ### Case: Entity definition changed between IFC versions

 If the definition of the entity has changed between versions, these steps need to be followed: